thiagolives/thiagolives/README.md

 I'm a front-end developer since 2018.
 I'm focusing on improving my javascript skills deeply.
 Follow me to keep you updated about what I am doing now.
 Everyday is a new day and I'll be learning something new.
-Here are some projects that I've done.
+Here are some projects and technologies that I am working on.

 ![GitHub_top_languages](https://img.shields.io/github/languages/top/thiagolives/thiagolives)
 ![GitHub_last_commit](https://img.shields.io/github/last-commit/thiagolives/thiagolives)